DiegoAlpizar/Win-AME/README.md

 ### BASH scripts

 This folder holds both the main "ameliorate" script and auxiliary scripts.
 The auxiliary scripts are helpful in setting up Windows and can be ran in Windows with Cygwin.
-As will all BASH scripts, it is required to change the file permissions so that they can be executed, regardless of the OS being used, example below.
+As with all BASH scripts, the file permissions may be need to be changed so that they can be executed, example below.

-`chmod +x ameliorated_1903_debian.sh`
+`chmod +x ameliorated_2004.sh`

 ## FAQ

 * __Which versions of Windows do these scripts worth with?__

-They have only been thoroughly tested with 1809 and 1903, but these scripts will work with __1809__, __1903__, and __1909__.
-Windows 10 1909 should work as there are likely no outstanding differences between it and 1903, but be aware that it has not been tested.
+The scripts are made to work with a specific version of Windows 10.
+Use on any other version may result in unexpected behavior or a broken system.